 The development of standards is a continuing, consultative process.
 RANZCR welcomes feedback and suggestions for improvements that can be made to the standards.
 Please contact the Quality and Standards team with your feedback or suggestions.

-The Standards of Practice for Diagnostic and Interventional Radiology present 15 standards developed for clinical radiology practices.
-Standards 1-7 cover generic requirements applicable to all medical imaging services; Standards 8-15 cover modality specific requirements, applicable depending on the scope of services provided by medical imaging services.
+The Standards of Practice for Clinical Radiology present 16 standards developed for clinical radiology practices.
+Standards 1-8 cover generic requirements applicable to all medical imaging services; Standards 9-16 cover modality specific requirements, applicable depending on the scope of services provided by medical imaging services.

 The Radiation Oncology Practice Standards (ROPS) presents 16 standards developed for radiation therapy centres to assist, and achieve best practice by providing a framework of requirements.
 Supporting the ROPS, a Supplementary Guide was developed that incorporates useful information that can assist radiation therapy centres in implementing and working towards achieving the Standards.